thoughtbot/laptop/README.md

 * Taps gem (for pushing and pulling SQL databases between environments)
 * SQLite and PG gems (for making Ruby talk to SQL databases)

-It should take between 20-60 minutes for everything to install.
+It should take between 20-60 minutes for everything to install. (depends on your machine)